Meet Gong Yoo, a.k.a. The Recruiter in 'Squid Game'

 He's a homebody who's not on social media.

-When asked about media intruding on his private life, Yoo told CNN, "The camera, I hate it.
+When asked about the media intruding on his private life, Gong told CNN, "The camera, I hate it.
 That’s something I need to endure while working as an actor.
 In the end, because of fame, ‘Gong Yoo’ exists.
 It’s the driving force that keeps me going.
 But if there’s something you gain, there’s also something you can lose.
 Therefore, I try not to showcase my personal life.”

-He's best friends with his Goblin co-star Lee Dong-wook.
+He's best friends with his 'Goblin' co-star Lee Dong-wook.

 A post shared by 이동욱 (Official_Instagram) (@leedongwook_official)